julien123123/pico-epaper/README.md

 ### show(flush = True, key = -1)
 Sends current frame buffer to screen and start refresh cycle.

-'flush' empties the list of object to be drawn the display.
+`flush` empties the list of object to be drawn the display.

-'key' the number is equal to the color that will be transparent. -1 means no transparency at all
+`key` the number is equal to the color that will be transparent. -1 means no transparency at all

 ---

-### sleep()
+### sleep(ram_on = False)
 Puts display in sleep mode.
+- `ram_on` will keep the ram on while sleeping.
+This will use a bit more current.

 ---

-### partial_mode_on(pingpong = False)
+### opmode(nbuf = 1, bw = True, partial = False, pingpong = False)
-Enables partial updates mode.
+Enables different update modes for the display

-'pingpong' allows fot the use of 2 buffer interchangeably. each time you use the show() method, the image in red ram goes in bw ram and goes on screen.
+- `pingpong` allows fot the use of 2 buffer interchangeably. each time you use the show() method, the image in red ram goes in bw ram and goes on screen.
 The images are conserved on the ram.

----

-### partial_mode_off()
-Disables partial updates mode.
+    - in partial mode, pingpong = True, will allow for sequential updates without having to send the differential image every time.

+- `nbuf` is the number of buffers you want to use.
+1 is the default value.
+1 in full mode is more economical.
+In partial mode, may want to use 2 for differential updates, or if you want to control ping pong as 2 interchangeable buffers.
+Otherwise, if pingpong is true, you can use 1 buffer, and the display should erase the last every time.
+If you want black on white, you will need to diff buffer, so use 2.
+  - Shades of grey mode will automatically use 2 buffers.

+- `partial` is for quick partial updates. if False, the display will be updated completely with the ram content.

+- `bw` is false if you want to use shades of grey.
+Otherwise, set it to True.
+> [!NOTE]
+> When you call this method, only change the parameters you need.
+All the other parameters will be set from the epd attributes.
 ---

 ### invert_ram(bw=True, red=True)